CopterExpress/clover/docs/en/jetson_nano.md

 sudo python ./get-pip.py
 ```

-### Building Clever nodes
+### Building Clover nodes

-Create a "workspace" directory in your home folder and populate it with Clever packages:
+Create a "workspace" directory in your home folder and populate it with Clover packages:

 ```bash
 mkdir -p ~/catkin_ws/src